GPGT-Algorithm-Study/GPGT-Server/README.md

 docker run -p 8080:8080 {dockerHubID}/{image}
 ```

-### ⚠️ Don't forget change your JWT secret key and datasource ⚠️
+### ⚠️ Don't forget to change your JWT secret key and datasource ⚠️